Dairy farming: Worldwide

 There is a great deal of variation in the pattern of dairy production worldwide.
 Many countries which are large producers consume most of this internally, while others (in particular New Zealand), export a large percentage of their production.
 Internal consumption is often in the form of liquid milk, while the bulk of international trade is in processed dairy products such as milk powder.

 The milking of cows was traditionally a labor-intensive operation and still is in less developed countries.
 Small farms need several people to milk and care for only a few dozen cows, though for many farms these employees have traditionally been the children of the farm family, giving rise to the term "family farm".

 Advances in technology have mostly led to the radical redefinition of "family farms" in industrialized countries such as Australia, New Zealand, and the United States.
 With farms of hundreds of cows producing large volumes of milk, the larger and more efficient dairy farms are more able to weather severe changes in milk price and operate profitably, while "traditional" family farms generally do not have the equity or income other larger scale farms do.
-The common public perception of large corporate farms supplanting smaller ones is generally a misconception, as many small family farms expand to take advantage of economies of scale, and incorporate the business to limit the legal liabilities of the owners and simplify such things as tax management.
+The common public perception of large corporate farms supplanting smaller ones is generally a misconception, as many small family farms expand to take advantage of economies of scale, and incorporate the business to limit the legal liabilities of the owners and simplify such things as tax management.The transition from family farms to farms with employed staff who carry out the day-to-day management of the herd's animals has changed the farmer's duties and role on the farm.
+New questions have arisen concerning how the development of bigger farms places greater demands on strategies focused on financial control, leadership, and personnel issues.

 Before large scale mechanization arrived in the 1950s, keeping a dozen milk cows for the sale of milk was profitable.
 Now most dairies must have more than one hundred cows being milked at a time in order to be profitable, with other cows and heifers waiting to be "freshened" to join the milking herd.
 In New Zealand, the average herd size increased from 113 cows in the 1975–76 season to 435 cows in 2018–19 season.

 Worldwide, the largest cow milk producer is the United States, the largest cow milk exporter is New Zealand, and the largest importer is China.
 The European Union with its present 27 member countries produced 158800000 MT in 2013(96.8% cow milk), the most by any politico-economic union.